29 Inspiring Growth Mindset Books for Children

 - Enthusiasm and motivation by aiming for improvement, not perfection.

 Following on from the book recommendations you will find some growth mindset related questions you can use when reading the books with your students.
-You can download my growth mindset book list from the FREE resource library.
-If you don’t have the password to the library you can find it at the bottom of this post.

 The Dot by Peter H. Reynolds:

 Drum Dream Girl: How One Girl’s Courage Changed Music by Margarita Engle and Rafael López